tldr-pages/tldr/pages/linux/wiggle.md

 `wiggle --replace {{path/to/file}} {{path/to/file.rej}}`

-- E[x]tract one branch of patch or merge file:
+- E[x]tract one branch of a patch or merge file:

 `wiggle -x {{path/to/my_patch.patch}}`